Plenary Council 2020

 In preparation for the 2020 Plenary Council, the NCPR was invited by the Australian Catholic Bishops Conference to assist the Plenary Council Executive Committee with the collection and analysis of data.

 Phase 1 of Journey to Plenary Council 2018‐2020 titled, “Open Dialogue & Listening” ran from May 2018 to March 2019.
 During this phase, the NCPR helped to collect and collate the submissions from individuals and groups engaged in the discussion and dialogue processes.

 A research task group was formed to guide the process of the research over three years.
 The members of the task group included two members of the Plenary Council Executive Committee, two members of the Australian Catholic Council for Pastoral Research and two experienced researchers, renowned for their expertise in this field.

 We received a total of 17,457 submissions from over 222,000 participants.
 The process of analysis which began in March 2019 was a complex one.
 The first step included a rigorous de-identification of all the data.
 All key identifiers in the form of names, contact details and other information were removed prior to the analysis.
 This was followed by entering the data into a qualitative analysis program called NVivo.
 NVivo allows researchers to read through all the responses and code them into different themes.
 This was a slow process as every submission had to be read thoroughly.

-The findings of this project will be reported to the Plenary Council Executive Committee and to the Australian Catholic Bishops Conference.
+The findings of this project will continue to be reported to the Plenary Council Executive Committee and to the Australian Catholic Bishops Conference.
 They will also be available from the Plenary Council website.
-For more further information on the Plenary Council go to http://plenarycouncil.catholic.org.au
+For further information go to http://plenarycouncil.catholic.org.au